 - A lump or swelling in the armpit or in the breast.
 It may have uneven edges and usually they don’t hurt.
 Lumps can be visible on a mammogram before they can be felt or seen.
 This is why woman after their 40 with higher risk for breast cancer should do regular breast exams and mammograms so the breast cancer is diagnosed in its early stages.
 Benign lumps differ from cancerous lumps.
-Read the rest of this entry »
+Continue reading Breast Cancer Symptoms

 Radiation therapy is a kind of treatment for cancer that uses special kind of high-energy beam to destroy cancerous cells.
 Some example of energy beams are x-rays or light.
 The mechanism that uses the radiation therapy is to destroy cancerous cell by destroying their DNA so their growth slows down or stops.
 Radiation other than cancerous cells affects even normal cells, damaging them.